cloudnative-pg/cloudnative-pg/docs/src/installation_upgrade.md

 The new `smartShutdownTimeout` parameter has been introduced to define the maximum time window within the `stopDelay` value reserved to complete the `smart` shutdown procedure in PostgreSQL.
-During this time, the Postgres servers denies any new connection while waiting for all regular sessions to terminate.
+During this time, the Postgres servers rejects any new connection while waiting for all regular sessions to terminate.

 Once elapsed, the remaining time up to `stopDelay` will be reserved for